estebanmunchjones2019/react-hooks-article/readme.md

           setApiData(data);
         }
         fetchData();
-    // see if I get an error with empty dependancy array.
-      // and if it works wihtout it.
     }, []);

 }
 ```

-First, we would get an error saying:
+We're gonna get an error saying:

 ````
 React Hook "useState" is called in function "duplicatedCode" that is neither a React function component nor a custom React Hook function.
 React component names must start with an uppercase letter.
 React Hook names must start with the word "use"
 ````

-The problem here is that the piece of logic we want to abstract contains built in hooks, like `useState` and `useEffec`, which are tied to the component lifecycle and state.
+The problem here is that the piece of logic we want to abstract contains built in hooks, like `useState` and `useEffect`, which are tied to the components' lifecycle and state.

-**The function has no way to know what's going on inside the components calling this hook (`Posts.js` and `Widget.js`)?**
+**The function has no way to know what's going on inside the components calling this hook (e.g `Posts.js` and `Widget.js`)**

-Even having those  `useEffect` and `useState` built in hooks inside that logic is not enough.
+Even having those  `useEffect` and `useState` hooks inside that `duplicatedCode` function is not enough.

 So, **the problem is the function needs to be more connected to what's going on inside the component.**

 And that's what **custom hooks** solve! 🎉

-Custom hooks can have any built in hooks inside it, like `useEffect` and `useState` (and also other custom hooks, like `useWhatever`) so every time the component that uses the hook re-renders, `useState` runs inside the the hook, and everytime we set up state inside the hook using `useState`, is the same as setting up state inside the component 🤯
+Custom hooks can have any built in hooks inside it, like `useEffect` and `useState` (and also other custom hooks, like `useWhatever`) so every time the component that uses the custom hook re-renders, `useEffect` runs inside the the hook, and everytime we set up state inside the hook using `useState`, is the same as setting up state inside the component 🤯
 👉 That's our connection problem solved! 👈

 It can take you some time around to wrap your head around this idea 🥴, but over time it will become natural 😌.